obophenotype/cell-ontology/.github/ISSUE_TEMPLATE/g_typos_bugs.md

 ---
 name: Typos/Bugs/Errors
-about: Report all kinds of typos or bugs in HPO
+about: Report all kinds of typos or bugs in CL
-assignees: drseb, nicolevasilevsky, LCCarmody
+assignees: nicolevasilevsky, dosumis, addiehl
 labels: typo, bug
 ---

-**HPO term**
+**CL term**

 **Bug description**